yangzhi-psy/gRAICAR/README.md

-# gRAICAR
-###--- an exploratory tool for sub-group discovery in neuroimaging data
+# gRAICAR: an exploratory tool for sub-group discovery in neuroimaging data

 Author: Zhi Yang, Ph.D.